etarium/TheTwistingHaunt/README.md

 -(Completed)Implement a basic client to test the classes

--(WIP)Implement consumable item objects to be used by entities capable of using them
+-(Completed)Implement consumable item objects to be used by entities capable of using them

+-(Completed)Implement "special attack" objects to be contained in a list inside entity

+-(Completed)Implement a "stupid" RNG ai to speed testing and enhance gameplay

+-(Completed)Implement equipable item list for entities to enhance stats ie. armor, weapons

 -(WIP)Implement an Player subclass of entity, implementing a unique PlayerADT

--(NOT STARTED)Implement "special attack" objects to be contained in a list inside entity

--(NOT STARTED)Implement InvalidTargetClassException for invalid Item uses so as not to "eat" turn.

--(NOT STARTED)Implement a "stupid" RNG ai to speed testing and enhance gameplay

 -(NOT STARTED)Implement other subclasses of Entity ie. creature, undead, humaniod, etc

--(NOT STARTED)Implement equipable item list for entities to enhance stats ie. armor, weapons

 -(NOT STARTED)Implement smarter ai specific to entity type and based off intelligence to give players a greater challenge